garciagarcinuno/multilingualsr/README.md

 3. **Recording Interactions**: We recorded how screen readers handled our enhanced test pages, noting translation issues and their causes.
 We aimed to understand the reasons behind the screen readers' performances.
 4. **Results and Conclusions**: We identified patterns from our tests, categorized them, and discussed our findings, leading to our conclusions and suggestions for future research.

-We are currently in the process of finalizing an article that will provide a comprehensive overview of our research.
-Once it is published, we will update this README with the link for those interested in delving into the details.
-Thank you for your patience!
+As a result of this research, we published the article *“Multilingual Accessibility in Human–Screen Reader Interaction with Web Content: An Exploratory Study”* in *Tradumàtica: Tecnologies de la Traducció*, a journal published by the Universitat Autònoma de Barcelona.
+The article provides a comprehensive overview of our methodology, results, and conclusions and is available [here](https://revistes.uab.cat/tradumatica/article/view/n22-garcia-garcinuno-torres-del-rey).

 ## Testing sites